vendreo/woocommerce-vendreo-ob-gateway-plugin/README.md

 - relocated `vendreo-gateway.php` to root of project.

 #### Removed
-- `vendreo` folder as it was no longer required.
+- `vendreo` folder from root of project as it was no longer required.

 ### [1.0.1] - 15-06-2022

 #### Changed
-- Appended title to `README.md` file.
+- Appended project title to the `README.md` file.

 #### Removed
 - `vendreo.zip` file, as no longer required.